Who is the killer in Scream

 On the next day after the murder, Stu Macher openly speaks ironically to the fact of his well-known relations with Casey Becker, which lasted two seconds.
 As a choosy girl has shifted a weird Macher for a school football star Orth, Stu now has a strong psychopathic motive to butcher his former girlfriend.
 More likely it was Stu suggesting to choose this specific evening and to slaughter both lovers: Casey and Steve Orth.
 The very first crime, a murder of Maureen Prescott, was initiated and inspired by Billy Loomis and the second settling of scores has become a tribute to offend and humiliated Stu.

-Among two, it is Billy who demonstrates deep knowledge in movies all times during the «Scream» events.
+Among the two, it is Billy who demonstrates deep knowledge in movies all times during the «Scream» events.
 Sure enough, Billy Loomis was the «Voice», the one speaking on the phone with Casey Becker, initiating a cruel game, a deadly guessing game.
 Even if the «Voice» and the «Ghost» were separated within the murder, Billy did have to be at the place and observe the house, Casey’s movements and to coordinate the guessing game with life and death of Steve Orth.
 The day after Billy does not object his «walking» on the evening of the murder.
-Although Woodsboro Police failed to find proving evidence of his implication into the homicide, Billy definitely had a time and scope to be at the Becker’s house that night.
-Billy has performed a role of the «Voice» to avoid the possibility that Casey Becker can recognize her ex-boyfriend on the phone.
+Although Woodsboro Police failed to find proving evidence of his implication into the homicide, Billy definitely had time and scope to be at the Becker’s house that night.
+Billy has performed the role of the «Voice» to avoid the possibility that Casey Becker can recognize her ex-boyfriend on the phone.

 We can assume that it was Billy Loomis who has committed this act of crime due to the conversation on the next day.
 While friends spending their time on the fountain, Billy pointedly tells his fellow Stu, that nobody claims Macher to be a murderer. «Thank’s body» and the filthy look of both guys can easily mix the judgment and it was all but certain screenwriter and director tended to achieve.
 It is more likely that Stu Macher meant the partnership and Billy as the brain center of the events.
 Even if it was Macher who had chosen his ex-girlfriend as a target.